 - Royal blue or blue B

-- gunmetal or steel blue GThese have an incomplete dominance with each other.
+- Gunmetal or steel blue have an incomplete dominance with each other.
 The royal blue exhibits when the fish carries one turquoise gene and one gunmetal gene.
 If a fish shows royal blue, you know it has one turquoise and one gunmetal gene.
 However, if a fish shows turquoise or gunmetal, it may have only one iridescent gene and a “hidden” red, black, or Cambodian gene.
 (Hidden Cambodian genes are the most common.)Hence:

 - TxT cross yields all T fish